-The decision maker decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
-The decision maker is a Senior Responsible Officer within DCCEEW.
+The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

-The decision maker's decision is final in all matters, including:
+The Minister's decision is final in all matters, including:

-- the grant approval

-- the grant funding to be awarded

-- any conditions attached to the offer of grant funding.
+- the grant approval and funding to be awarded - any conditions attached to the offer of grant funding.